-that the requirements are inapplicable to intergroup outsourcing.

 19 out of 23 respondents engage in intragroup outsourcing

 Fully agree 53%

 Rather agree 26%

-5

 Rather disagree 21%

 In other words, having a written agreement with an appropriate decision-making process, proper management of conflict of interests, due diligence and recovery and resolution plans are some of the key requirements expected.

-2.3 Outsourcing guidelines confidence

-When looking at organizations' confidence in complying with the EBA outsourcing guidelines, only 30% of the respondents feel very confident.

 Total sample

 Sample per country

-"Only 30% of respondents feels very confident their organization is compliant with the EBA outsourcing guidelines" We notice some differences when we take a closer look:

-Among the countries, the most confident are LUX and NL institutions (a reflection of a more mature outsourcing environment), as opposed to the more conservative BE institutions.
+"Only 30% of respondents feels very confident their organization is compliant with the EBA outsourcing guidelines" We notice some differences when we take a closer look: Among the countries, the most confident are LUX and NL institutions (a reflection of a more mature outsourcing environment), as opposed to the more conservative BE institutions.
 Traditionally, outsourcing plays an important role in the LUX Financial market (especially for the many subsidiaries, which are more reliant on outsourcing as seen in the illustration above).
 In addition the CSSF (the Luxembourg agency that supervises the financial sector) amended and aligned sector instructions soon after the EBA published its guidelines.

 It will probably not surprise you that outsourcing managers were the most confident compared to other functions, on the subject of outsourcing.

-03. KPMG EBA Survey 2021 - Results

-Let's have a look at the Control and Governance, the Lifecycle management and the third party risk sections of the survey.

-3.1 Control and governance framework
+3. KPMG EBA Survey 2021 - Results Let's have a look at the Control and Governance, the Lifecycle management and the third party risk sections of the survey.
+3.1 Control and governance framework "You are able to properly monitor, document, report and decide on all key service providers."